Romanus of Condat

-Saint Romanus of Condat (also known in English as Saint Roman; French: Romain de Condat or Romain du Jura) (c.
+Romanus of Condat (also known in English as Saint Roman; French: Romain de Condat or Romain du Jura) (c.
 390 – c.
 463) is a saint of the fifth century.
-At the age of thirty five he decided to live as a hermit in the area of Condat.
+At the age of thirty five, he decided to live as a hermit in the area of Condat.
 His younger brother Lupicinus followed him there.
-They became leaders of a community of monks that included Saint Eugendus.
+They became leaders of a community of monks that included Eugendus.

 Romanus and Lupicinus founded several monasteries.
 These included Condat Abbey, which was the nucleus of the later town of Saint-Claude, Jura), Lauconne (later Saint-Lupicin, as Lupicinus was buried there), La Balme (Beaume) (later Saint-Romain-de-Roche), where Romanus was buried, and Romainmôtier (Romanum monasterium), now in the canton of Vaud in Switzerland.

-Romanus was ordained a priest by St. Hilary of Arles in 444.
+Romanus was ordained a priest by Hilary of Arles in 444.

 Sources on Romanus

 Two lives of him are in existence: one by Gregory of Tours in the Liber vitae patrum (Mon.
 Germ.
 Hist.: Script.
 Merov., I, 663), and an anonymous Vita Sanctorum Romani, Lupicini, Eugendi [ibid., III, 131 sqq.; cf. Benoît, "Histoire de St-Claude", I (Paris, 1890); Besson, "Recherches sur les origines des évêchés de Genève, Lausanne, et Sion" (Fribourg, 1906), 210 sqq.].